Skip to content

 Pushing Updates in Submodule

-As the submodule is a separate repository, you can push it like a regular Git repository by executing commands in the submodule’s directory.
-To make new commits inside the submodule will still point to the old commit.
-If you want to have the changes in the main repository, too, you should instruct the main repository to use the recent commit of the submodule.
-When you run git status in the main repository, the submodule will be in the “Changes not staged for commit” with the text “modified content”.
-This will check out the submodule code on a different commit than the main repository is pointing at.
-For making the main repository point to the new commit, run the git add command, commit and push it.
+Since a submodule is a separate repository, you can push changes to it like any regular Git repository by running commands inside the submodule’s directory.
+If you make new commits inside the submodule, the parent repository will still point to the old commit.
+To update the parent repository to the new commit, run git add on the submodule directory, commit, and push.
+When you run git status in the main repository, the submodule will show as “Changes not staged for commit” with the message “modified content (new commits)”.
+This indicates the submodule code is checked out at a different commit than the parent repository expects.

-Submodules are a good way of keeping the projects in separate repositories, but still, be able to reference them as folders in the working directory of other repositories.
-However, take into account that for a lot of projects, submodules are not the best practice, and working with them is tricky.
+Submodules are a good way to keep projects in separate repositories while still referencing them as folders in another repository’s working directory.
+However, keep in mind that for many projects, submodules are not the best practice, and working with them can be tricky.

 What are the key aspects of using Git submodules?